kedosomwan/kedosomwan.github.io/_pages/service.md

 - organized Brown Bag workshop events for the School of Education and Human Development

 ## Graduate Student Peer Mentor
-I served as a peer mentor for students new to the doctoral process, often taking on extra mentees when  needed.
+I serve as a peer mentor for students new to the doctoral process, with both formal and informal mentoring activities.
 - mentored incoming students through conference and publication process
 - connected peer scholars for projects and publications
+- trained new students in running and analyzing quantitative analyses
 - completed training to become [Graduate Mentoring Academy Fellow](https://grad.tamu.edu/professional-development/mentoring)

 # Professional Service